striezel/weather-information-collector-webinterface/readme.md

 You should have received a copy of the GNU General Public License along with this program.
 If not, see <http://www.gnu.org/licenses/>.

+### Library code

+The webinterface uses some libraries which can be found in the folder `webinterface/libs/`.
+These libraries may have different licenses, but all of them are compatible with the main code's license.
+Currently the following libraries are in use:

+* jQuery: MIT License
+* Bootstrap: MIT License
+* Plotly.js: MIT License